 Among many other retailers, Costco respects its employees and their right to take a day off on Thanksgiving.
 After all, they are the ones who help in delivering the product and service to customers.

-Thanksgiving may be a family holiday, but you can still celebrate it together with your colleagues, sort of.
+Thanksgiving may be a family holiday, but you can still celebrate it together with your colleagues.
 Create a hashtag (e.g. #givingthanks) that all team members can use when they post their lavish dinner tables with turkeys, pumpkin pies and casseroles.

 Even a few photos will give you that extra engagement boost and you can share your festive spirit later on your main account if your brand is personable.
 If not, it’s still great fun and helps to build the team spirit for you colleagues.